 The low register notes of the oboe may tend to be flat and blatty, as well as respond unreliably, requiring an embouchure shift for better control.
 Success in the low range also depends on reed response and ease, as well as good instrument adjustment.
 Sometimes it takes awhile to master control in this register, even at the college level.

 Generally the response is better if the reed and embouchure are rolled out as necessary and/or the jaw and mouth cavity open in an “oo” or “oh” vowel shape.
 However, be cognoscente of the pitch, as opening and rolling out leads to flatness, and compromises will need to be made.
-Imagining the low notes as sitting gently on top of the pitch can be helpful.
+Imagining the low notes as sitting gently on top of the pitch like a balloon can be helpful.

 Playing second oboe

 The job of the second oboe player is to make the first oboe player sound good.
 When playing second, allow the tone, articulation and volume of the first player to predominate, but give a good, strong pitch and tone base for the first player to rest on.